 We really wanted to combine the ease and comfort of The Campbell Everyday Crochet Sweater Top with the summery feel of The Sakura Summer Cotton Crochet Vest.

-So after we crocheted it, we decided to photograph it and we put it up on our social media channels as a “personal project”.
-We received many requests to make the pattern available on our blog, so we crocheted another one in blue (photos coming soon).
-But this time, we crocheted with the intention of writing an easy to follow pattern (which is different to crocheting for a personal project which is often pretty mindless in front of Netflix ha ha).
+So after we crocheted it, we decided to photograph it and we put it up on our social media channels as a โpersonal projectโ.
+We received lots of requests to make the pattern available on our blog, so we crocheted another one in blue (and made it even more oversized because we love oversized)โฆ.but this time, we crocheted with the intention of writing an easy to follow pattern (which is different to crocheting for a personal project which is often pretty mindless in front of Netflix ha ha).

 First we want to say that The Quinn Fast Summer Crochet Tank is an easy top to crochet.
-It really is very very simple and doesn’t really stray from the half double crochet.
+It really is very very simple and doesnโt really stray from the half double crochet.
 However, we do want to pre-warn you that there are some mathematical calculations that need to be done for the V neck slant.
+We admit we could have made it easier and just given you the stitch counts for graded sizing (XS, S, M, L, XL etc).
+However we really believe in made to measure crochet patterns (vs XS โ 5XL) as we believe every body is different โฆ AND if you are going to take the time to make your own clothing you may as well make it to fit your body dimensions perfectly.
+As a result, there is more math involved in this made to measure pattern.
 We promise to step you through all the calculations.

 If you would like to crochet a very similar top with less math (and a lot easier), take a look at The Casey Draping Vertical Stitch Stripe Crochet Top.

 One final note about this design!
 Please select a yarn that drapes and is on the lighter side.
-Our made to measure pattern can accommodate for different gauges, however this is a pattern where you do want tp use a draping yarn.
-We offer some suggestions below in the section “Crochet Materials”.
-Once you have worked out your math and your yarn, it’s so much fun to crochet!!
+Our made to measure pattern can accommodate for different gauges, however this is a pattern where you do want to use a draping yarn.
+We offer some suggestions below in the section โCrochet Materialsโ.
+Once you have worked out your math and your yarn, itโs so much fun to crochet!!
 Crocheting vertically to create the V neck is so rewarding as you see the neckline take shape!!

 Follow us on social media for updates on free crochet patterns and tag us your work in progress by clicking on the icons below: